An In-Depth Guide to Liquid Crystal Displays (LCDs)

 What Are Liquid Crystal Displays?

-An LCD is a flat panel display technology that uses liquid crystals and polarized light to create images.
-Unlike older cathode-ray tube (CRT) displays, LCDs are thinner, lighter, and far more energy efficient.
+An LCD liquid crystal display is a flat-panel display technology that utilizes liquid crystals and polarized light to create images.
+Unlike older cathode-ray tube (CRT) displays, LCDs are thinner, lighter, and significantly more energy-efficient.
 Instead of emitting light, liquid crystals control light from a backlight or reflector to produce visuals.

 Monochrome LCD Displays